Sameer0831/Sales_Data_Warehouse_Project/README.md

-# PostgreSQL Data Warehouse Project
+# Sales Data Warehouse Project - PostgreSQL

 ## Project Overview
 This project demonstrates the development of a data warehouse using PostgreSQL, focusing on the ETL (Extract, Transform, Load) processes.
 The data warehouse is designed to store sales data across three schema layers: landing, staging, and core.
 This multi-layered architecture ensures efficient data processing, transformation, and storage.